qkzk/fm/development.md

 - replace `tar tvf` by `bsdtar -v --list --file`.
 Which can preview .deb and .rpm files
 - preview torrent files with `transmission-show`
 - preview mark, shortcut & history content in second pane while navigating
+- zoxide integration.
+While typing a path in "Goto mode" (default keybind "alt+g"), the first proposition will come from your zoxide answers.

 #### Changelog